Detection of standing internal gravity waves in experiments with convection over a wavy heated wall: Experimental results

-To compare the results for the two sets of experiments with the wavy and smooth plane bottom walls, conducted at the same imposed mean temperature differences between bottom and upper walls, we show in Fig.~\ref{Fig8} the vertical profiles of the rms velocity components $u_y^{\rm rms}=\sqrt{\langle u_y^2 \rangle}$ and $u_z^{\rm rms}=\sqrt{\langle u_z^2 \rangle}$.
-In particular, in the experiments with the wavy bottom wall, there is a minimum in the vertical profiles of the rms velocities in the center part of the chamber.
-This minimum may be caused by the presence of stably stratified turbulence in the center part of the chamber where the intensity of the velocity fluctuations are partially depleted by the production of the temperature fluctuations.
-On the other hand, in the experiments with the smooth plane bottom wall, the vertical distribution of the rms velocities is essentially less inhomogeneous.
+We also compare the results of measurements of velocity fluctuations in the two sets of experiments with the wavy and smooth plane bottom surfaces, conducted at the same mean temperature difference between bottom and upper surfaces.
+In Fig.~\ref{Fig17} we show the vertical profiles of the rms velocity components $u_y^{\rm rms}=\sqrt{\langle u_y^2 \rangle}$ and $u_z^{\rm rms}=\sqrt{\langle u_z^2 \rangle}$, where the spatial average is over the reduced domain (excluding the end boundaries).
+In the experiments with the wavy bottom surface, there is a minimum in the vertical profile of the rms velocities in the center part of the chamber.
+On the other hand, in the experiments with the smooth plane bottom surface, the vertical distribution of the rms velocities is essentially less inhomogeneous.
+Also the values of turbulent velocities in the experiments with the wavy bottom surface are smaller compared to velocity fluctuations in the experiments with the smooth plane bottom surface.

-In the mean temperature field we observe much more differences for these two kind of experiments.
-In particular, in the experiments with a smooth plane bottom wall there are much less locations with positive mean temperature gradient (corresponding to the stably stratified flows) and internal gravity waves are not observed there.
+The reason for these differences may be as follows.
+In the experiments with the wavy bottom surface, the intensity of the velocity fluctuations are partially depleted by the production of the temperature fluctuations in stably stratified regions, where the part of turbulent kinetic energy is transformed to the turbulent potential energy caused by the temperature fluctuations. \cite{ZKR07,ZKR13} In another words, in stably stratified flows, the production of turbulent kinetic energy is depleted by destruction caused by the buoyancy.
+On the other hand, in the experiments with the smooth plane bottom surface, there are less locations of the stably stratified regions, and the level of velocity fluctuations is larger in comparison with that observed in the experiments with the wavy bottom surface.